 Yes, a new exchange application will need to be submitted.
 NUS will share the updated application information and timeline with your home university.

 Unfortunately, NUS is not planning to offer a virtual exchange option at this time.

-  Applying as a non-exchange / fee-paying student could be possible, but only for AY2021/22 Semester 2 as the application deadlines for Semester 1 (Fall 2021) have already passed.
+Applying as a non-exchange / fee-paying student could be possible, but the application deadline for AY2021/22 Semester 2 (Spring 2022) has closed.
+You may want to consider applying for AY2022/23 Semester 1 (Fall 2022) instead.

-  Please note the uncertainties over border control measures and the difficulties in obtaining a Student’s Pass (Visa), Entry Approval and on-campus housing are also applicable to non-exchange students.
+Please note the uncertainties over border control measures, and the difficulties in obtaining a Student’s Pass (Visa), Entry Approval and on-campus housing are also applicable to non-exchange students.

 Please check with your home university’s International or Study Abroad Office to explore what options are available to you; if you are interested in pursuing the non-exchange option in AY2022/23 Semester 1 (Fall 2022), please refer to this webpage